Battle of San Carlos (1982): Aftermath

-In spite of the British air defence network, the Argentine pilots were able to attack their targets but some serious procedural failures prevented them from getting better results – most notably, shortcomings of their bomb fuses.
+In spite of the British air defence network, the Argentine pilots were able to attack their targets but serious procedural failures prevented them from getting better results – most notably, shortcomings of their bomb fuses.
 Thirteen bombs hit British ships without detonating.
 Lord Craig, the retired Marshal of the Royal Air Force, is said to have remarked: "Six better fuses [sic] and we would have lost".

 The British warships, although themselves suffering most of the attacks, were successful in keeping the strike aircraft away from the landing ships, which were well inside the bay.
 With the British troops on Falklands soil, a land campaign followed until Argentine General Mario Menéndez surrendered to British Major General Jeremy Moore on 15 June in Stanley.

 The subsonic Harrier jump-jet, armed with the AIM-9L Sidewinder air-to-air missile, proved capable as an air superiority fighter.

 The actions had a profound impact on later naval practice.
 During the 1980s most warships from navies around the world were retrofitted with close-in weapon systems and guns for self-defence.
 First reports of the number of Argentine aircraft shot down by British missile systems were subsequently revised down.